 Yes, and no. Your logbook is yours, and you can put any flight experience in it.
 It’s your personal history of flight, and we encourage pilots to mark down anything that they think is worth remembering.
 So yes, you can log your Flight Lab time.

 However, when people ask if a flight simulator is “loggable,” typically they want to know if time spent in the simulator can be credited toward an instrument rating, IFR currency, or Instrument Proficiency Check (IPC).
-Our Flight Lab system is not certificated with the FAA for loggable hours.
-It is meant to be an affordable training tool for students to grasp new concepts, review procedures, and do some rainy-day flying.
-This is offered at a much lower cost than typical “loggable” flight simulators, thus lowering the overall costs of obtaining a private pilot certificate or instrument rating.
+Our Flight Lab system is not certificated with the FAA for loggable hours (please see our Redbird FMX page if you need to log time).
+The Flight Lab is an immersive, low-cost training tool for students to grasp new concepts, review procedures, and do some rainy-day flying — and it can be used to help lower the overall costs of obtaining a private pilot certificate or instrument rating.

-While one-hour sessions Flight Lab sessions are common, private pilot students can expect two-hour sessions when practicing traffic patterns and cross-country flights.
+Private pilot students can expect two-hour sessions, while three hours are common when practicing traffic patterns and cross-country flights.
 Pilots seeking an instrument rating typically schedule two-hour sessions.

 Yes!
 There are extra seats in the lab, so feel free to bring a friend along to observe — or even split the cost if they would like to fly as well.